hafizhlf/hafizhlf/README.md

 ### About Me

-- 👨‍💻 Odoo Developer with 5 years of experience.
+- 👨‍💻 Experienced Odoo Developer with 5 years in ERP systems.
-- 🌐 Specialized in ERP systems, customization, and integrations.
+- 🌐 Expert in ERP system customization and integrations.
-- 💼 Worked on various Odoo modules, including Sales, Purchase, Inventory, HR, Accounting and Manufacturing.
+- 💼 Proficient in a range of Odoo modules: Sales, Purchase, Inventory, HR, Accounting, and Manufacturing.

 ### Skills